-Best five places to see the African wild dog on safari
+Best five places to see wild dogs in Africa on safari

-The majority of people on their first or second safari will most likely centre their attention on ticking off the Big Five; however, we feel that sometimes nothing beats watching the Africa wild dog in action.
-Here's our top 5 places to see them:
+The majority of people on their first or second safari will most likely center their attention on ticking off the Big Five; however, we feel that sometimes nothing beats watching the Africa wild dog in action.
+Here is our top 5 places to see them:

-I’m not alone in choosing this animal as my favourite.
-Here are a few interesting facts about the African wild dog:
+I’m not alone in choosing this animal as my favorite, here are a few interesting facts about the African wild dog:

 - The African wild dogs are endangered animals in Africa.
 Many people design their trips to give them the best chance of seeing the endangered African wild dog species.
-In terms of population statistics, it has been reported that there are only around seven thousand wild dogs left in the wild.
+It has been reported that there are only around seven thousand left in the wild.

-- As for their characteristics, African wild dogs have developed such a fan base is due to their highly sociable nature.
+- The reason that wild dogs have developed such a fan base is due to their highly sociable nature.
 The pack size of African Wild Dogs is large, with separate dominance hierarchies for males and females.
 The bonds they develop in their pack are stronger than in other groups of carnivores.

-- It’s also worth mentioning the wild dog hunting strategy in a little more detail.
+- It’s also worth mentioning their hunt in a little more detail.
 African wild dogs are often referred to as the African hunting dog.
 Many people want to see a leopard, cheetah, or lion hunt, but the wild dog hunting technique is the most impressive and gruesome.
 A lot of people regret watching!
 The dogs can clock up to 65kmph for 10 to 60 minutes whilst chasing their prey.
 However, the typical chase only goes as far as 2km, during which their prey is bitten on the legs, belly, and anus until it stops running.
 It is then shredded apart whilst still alive!

 For more amazing facts about African wild dog, Wilderness safaris have an excellent blog here.